-When you start to feel overwhelmed, tired, or fatigued, make sure to bring it up early because if you wait too long, you might face burnout.
+When you start feeling overwhelmed, tired, or fatigued, bring it up early because you might face burnout if you wait too long.

 Grandchildren can help however they can, be it cleaning up after themselves or following established rules to help you avoid too much of a burden.

 Their parents can help you by respecting your time and boundaries and answering your questions.

 Expand your support system by seeking out possible other grandparents for advice or maybe even playdates to help keep everyone entertained and protected.

 You are part of a support system, and it’s also okay to seek a support system.